open-contracting/standard-maintenance-scripts/schema/README.md

 ### extension-schema.json

 This repository holds `extension-schema.json`, against which `extension.json` files are tested.
-The schema is documented in [standard_extension_template](https://github.com/open-contracting/standard_extension_template#extensionjson).
+The schema is documented in [standard_extension_template](https://github.com/open-contracting/standard_extension_template#extensionjson) – except for the `testDependencies` field, which is documented in the [OCDS Development Handbook](https://ocds-standard-development-handbook.readthedocs.io/en/latest/extensions/), because it is only relevant to OCP-authored extensions.

 If changes are made to `extension-schema.json`, changes may be needed to: